 What enabled the church to move forward? asked Roennfeldt.
 “The Spirit had been leading the community in a different direction” and “courageous leaders . . . were willing to stand up (sometimes literally) for a biblical and pragmatic solution to a divisive issue.”

 Roennfeldt ended with this challenge: the divine interest in justice and equality “is not merely to remain the domain of Deity.
 Rather, God’s attitude to justice and equity is to be played out in the way we interact with each other.”
 This mission and the message of the Adventist Church should be same, said Roennfeldt.
 “Preaching righteousness by faith without doing justice and righteousness is heresy, preaching Sabbath sacredness without living out the freedom and equity it stands for is legalism, and preaching the second advent without helping the alienated and marginalised is downright dangerous.”

-“Justice and Equality: Is God Interested?” is published in the next issue of Spectrum, the journal of Adventist Forum, on August 7.
+“Justice and Equality: Is God Interested?” is published in the next issue of Spectrum, the journal of the Association of Adventist Forums, on August 7.
 The double issue (Vol 45, No 2-3) includes all the papers from Unity 2017.